NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Swashbuckler.md

 *   **Braggart** If the foe was temporarily immune to your Demoralize, their temporary immunity ends.
 *   **Fencer** The foe is off-guard until your next turn.
 *   **Gymnast** If the foe is grabbed, restrained, or prone, you gain a circumstance bonus to the damage roll equal to twice the number of weapon damage dice.
+*   **Rascal** The foe takes a –10 circumstance penalty to its speed until the start of your next turn.
 *   **Wit** The foe takes a -2 circumstance penalty to attack rolls against you until the start of your next turn.

 ## Swashbuckler ExpertiseLevel 9

 You perform swashbuckling techniques with exceptional flair, making them harder to resist.
+Your circumstance bonus from Stylish Combatant increases to +2.
 Your proficiency rank for your swashbuckler class DC increases to expert.

 ## Continuous FlairLevel 11

-While not equal to the heights of your panache in combat, you have a dramatic flair about you in any situation.
-Whenever you succeed at a check during exploration that would have granted you panache in combat, you gain a +1 circumstance bonus to further checks for actions that would grant you panache in combat.
-This benefit ends when the exploration changes to a different scene (as determined by the GM) or shifts to an encounter or downtime.
+While not equal to your panache in combat, you have a dramatic flair about you in any situation.
+The circumstance bonus from Stylish Combatant applies in exploration mode.

 ## Vigilant SensesLevel 11

 Through your adventures, you've developed keen awareness and attention to detail.
 Your proficiency rank for Perception increases to master.

-## Improved EvasionLevel 13
+## Assured EvasionLevel 13

 Your ability to elude danger is matchless.
 Your proficiency rank for Reflex saves increases to legendary.
 When you roll a critical failure on a Reflex save, you get a failure instead.
 When you roll a failure on a Reflex save against a damaging effect, you take half damage.